influxdata/docs-v2/content/influxdb/v2.0/organizations/create-org.md

 {{% note %}}
 #### Organization and bucket limits
-A single InfluxDB 2.0 OSS instance supports approximately 20 buckets actively being written to or queried across all organizations.
+A single InfluxDB 2.0 OSS instance supports approximately 20 buckets actively being written to or queried across all organizations depending on the use case.
-Any more than that adversely affects performance.
+Any more than that can adversely affect performance.
 Because each organization is created with a bucket, we do not recommend more than 20 organizations in a single InfluxDB OSS instance.
 {{% /note %}}